akulez/Twitter_Emotion_Analysis/README.md

 Hi Everyone!!

-In this project I shall be predicting depression from tweets using classical NLP and Machine Learning Algorithms.
-The data gives great results with simple models and thus there was no need to utilise complex models.
+In this project I shall be Predicting Depression from Tweets using Classical NLP Approaches and Machine Learning Algorithms.

 I have added comments in each cell, in order to make understanding much easier for you guys :)